fazleyazdan/automation-tech-test/README.md

 * Give this command `npx cypress run --spec "relative path of test file"`
 * e.g. `npx cypress run --spec "cypress\e2e\buyProduct.cy.js`

+**Github Actions:**
+* To run tests through github actions:
+   * navigate to actions and run the workflow on main branch.

 * To run all test cases Then run this command `npx cypress run`.
 * It will run all the test case and will show the results on terminal